What is the best injectable dermal filler (apart from fat) for under-eye hollowness? What about upper-eye hollowness? Is this safe?

 Fat Grafting requires specialized training and specialized surgical instruments, as well as patience and attention to detail on the part of the surgeon.
 When performed properly, permanent improvements in facial plastic surgery are possible.

-The technique I use, structural fat grafting, in which small amounts (less than 0.1 cc at a time) of fat are carefully microinjected in a series of discrete layers to gradually 'build' new soft tissue structure.
+The technique I use, structural fat grafting, in which small amounts (less than 0.1 cc at a time) of fat are carefully microinjected with a blunt cannula - not a needle, in a series of discrete layers to gradually 'build' new soft tissue structure.
 As there is space between each microinjection, new blood vessels are able to grow into the grafted fat, allowing it to persist.
 If this process of blood vessel ingrowth (neovascularization) does not occur, then the injected tissue cannot truly be considered a 'graft' and is instead just another 'soft tissue filler' of limited duration.

 It is important select a plastic surgeon with specialized training who performs fat grafting often.